kailash-manasarovar/statement/docs/timeline/2025/july.md

 - There must be masses of salaried individuals from all over the world  ready to drop everything and race to the nearest CIA-HQ-cum-hotel to perform surgery on a sedated individual.
 - And - although I imagine they have numerous sick goals behind this evil - it totally explains their lookalike program which, I guess, they do relentlessly on a target so that when the real person turns up, the target doesn't believe it's them, such as with [Elon at the Holiday Inn in Bali, again, in June 2026](../2026/june.md#elon-is-at-the-hotel) who may have been at the Loka Yoga centre a week later for even more trophy hunting.
 - Who knows what else they're up to.
 - Perhaps they're trying to create a master race!
+That's it, isn't it!

 ## More threats